From Hare to Eternity

-From Hare to Eternity is a Looney Tunes cartoon directed by Chuck Jones simultaneously released on November 4, 1997.
+From Hare to Eternity is a Looney Tunes cartoon directed by Chuck Jones released on November 4, 1997.

 Plot

 Yosemite Sam is the captain and only occupant of a sailing ship, H.M.S.
 Friz Freleng with home port in Kansas City (an on-screen reference to the late animator and his hometown), and he is heading on a voyage for buried treasure with the means to get it for himself.
 He reaches the island, immediately finding the dig site, and uncovers both a treasure chest and Bugs Bunny on it.

 Before Sam can deal with Bugs, the rabbit shoves the chest and Sam onto the ship and sets the ship in motion.
 Bugs avoids walking the plank and tricks Sam into thinking he is a charming mermaid, which gets him into a swimming chase with a shark.
 In the end, Bugs Bunny opens his treasure chest, which is revealed to be full of carrots.